Kyslik/column-sortable/README.md

 # ColumnSortable overriding (advanced)

-It is possible to override ColumnSortable relation feature, basically you can write your own join(s) / queries and apply `orderBy()` manualy.
+It is possible to override ColumnSortable relation feature, basically you can write your own join(s) / queries and apply `orderBy()` manually.

 See example: